eudard/CasaOS-LocalAI-AppStore/README.md

 # CasaOS LocalAI AppStore

-A CasaOS custom Appstore containing some images to run some LLM like LLama to run on your local server.
+A CasaOS custom Appstore containing some usefull images.
 The **LocalAI AppStore** is a custom appstore built to work for [CasaOS](https://github.com/IceWhaleTech/CasaOS).
 This custom appstore for CasaOS contains some additional configurations of docker images.